NAVFAC Northwest Helps Lead Engineer Operations Course, Empowering Service Engineers for Joint Success

-Capt.
-Benjamin Leppard, Naval Facilities Engineering Systems Command Northwest Executive Officer, leads segments of the Joint Engineer Operations Course at Joint Base Lewis-McChord, imparting crucial skills to service engineer officers, warrant officers, and senior non-commissioned officers for combatant command or joint task force roles, Jan.
-26.
+In late January, Capt.
+Benjamin Leppard, Naval Facilities Engineering Systems Command (NAVFAC) Northwest Executive Officer, facilitated and taught segments of the resident learning phase of the Joint Engineer Operations Course (JEOC) at Joint Base Lewis-McChord (JBLM) under the direction of the U.S. Army Engineer School.

+Established in 2004, the course is designed to equip service engineer officers, warrant officers, senior non-commissioned officers, and select government civilians with the necessary skills for duty on a combatant command staff or a joint task force engineer staff.

+Each class consists of roughly 60 multi-service engineering students offered rotationally at the U.S. Marine Corps University, U.S. Army Engineer School, U.S. Air Force Institute of Technology, and the U.S. Navy Civil Engineer Corps (CEC) Officers School.

 |Date Taken: